 is actually stored in the original table.
 The other consists of

 any data in excess of 256 bytes, which is stored in a hidden

-table.
-The rows in this second table are always 2000 bytes long.
+blob parts table.
+The size of the rows in this second table are

 This means that the size of a

 size represents the size of the row);